3bd0-shaban/BLOG/README.md

 # E-Commerce-Website
-In this project, we are going to create BLOG with express and mongodb.
+In this project, we are going to create E-Commerce-Website with express and mongodb.

 #### To Run this project Clone it and install modules using
 ```
 npm install
 ```

-and then run
+Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
+That's it.
+You are ready to go.
+To execute this project just type
 ```
-npm app
+npm start
 ```

 Enjoy...!